 How to Drive in the Dark: Tips for Safe Driving at Night

-In the article, we have produced some excellent tips and advice to help UK drivers to improve their confidence when driving in the dark.
+With winter approaching, the dark nights will be upon us, which means more time driving in low light conditions.
+In the article, we've produced some excellent tips and advice to help UK drivers to improve their confidence when driving in the dark.
 ROSPA report that 40% of road traffic collisions happen at night- meaning it is vitally important to ensure that you and other road users stay safe.
-With the winter approaching, the dark nights will be upon us soon.

 Getting Ready for Night Driving

 The biggest safety hazard that comes with driving in the dark is visibility.
-Unless you’ve managed to reach the far reaches of the countryside and avoided using any of the major motorways, the chances are there’s some sort of light around you.
+Unless you’re in the far reaches of the countryside and avoided using any of the major motorways, the chances are there’s some sort of light around you.
 Make sure you use your headlights correctly- don't use your full beam if there is oncoming traffic as this will limit the oncoming driver's visibility.

 Keep an emergency kit in your car.
 It should include a torch, water, blanket and reflective jacket.
 Also, make sure your lights and indicator cables are fitted, as well as an appropriate car battery.
 It's also a good idea to have spare bulbs and a charger for your headlights.
 Having a car with headlights that work should be much better than no lights at all, which will do little to warn motorists you’re there.